Who Gets the Pets?

 That just got sad.
 Here’s another cute dog picture to cheer you up:

 If one party in a relationship was abusive, the abused partner may be rightfully worried about leaving their pets with the abuser.
 Abusers are known to get more violent when the abused partner tries to leave.
 They may retaliate by striking out against the family pet.
-If this is a concern, please consider the advice of Christine Garcia, a lawyer writing for the American Bar Association: “include named animals on restraining orders in family court.
+If this is a concern, please consider the advice of Christine Garcia, an expert domestic violence cases lawyer writing for the American Bar Association: “include named animals on restraining orders in family court.
 There is a place on restraining order applications to include family members, and I have found that courts have not opposed the inclusion of animals if good cause can be shown.”
 The entire article is linked here and is a good read if you want more in-depth answers.

 OK, it got a little sad again.
 More animals!